 The Finance Committee will prepare (at least one month prior to the Annual Meeting, for presentation at same) a financial statement summarizing the financial status of the Society for the preceding fiscal year.
 The statement will include an income and expense report, as well as a balance sheet.

 An independent auditor, recommended by the Audit Committee and approved by the Council, will conduct an annual audit of SOT’s finances.
 The Audit Committee will review the scope of audits; adjustments to the guidelines may be recommended to Council from time-to-time.
 The auditors will prepare an audit report by September 15 of each year.
 The report will be reviewed by the Audit Committee, Finance Committee, and Endowment Fund Board and approved by Council.
-The auditors will have a face-to-face meeting with the Audit and Finance Committees and the Council annually.

 The Audit Committee will review the performance of the auditor annually and the contract for audit will be reviewed at least once every five years.
 In the event that an audit firm is retained for greater than five years, the managing partner responsible for review shall be rotated.